salvatorecampagna/CarND/term2/project3_particle_filter/README.md

 2. Prediction step

 In this step the algorithm predicts the position and heading of the car at the next time step.
 For each particle the algorithm updates the particle's location and heading based on the velocity and yaw rate measurements coming from the sensors.
-To be more precise, the equations used for the prediction step are the equations describing a CTRV (Constnt Turn Rate and Velocity) motion model.
+To be more precise, the equations used for the prediction step are the equations describing a **CTRV** (Constant Turn Rate and Velocity) motion model.
 To account for the uncertainty in the control input Gaussian noise is added to the velocity and yaw rate.

 3. Data transformation and association

-Before we can use landmark measurements of the objects around us to update the posterior probability (belief of the car position and heading) we need to solve the so called `data association problem`.
+Before we can use landmark measurements of the objects around us to update the posterior probability (belief of the car position and heading) we need to solve the so called **data association problem**.
 This problem descibes the problem of matching objects in real world, whose position is available by means of a map, to landmark measurements.
-One way to address and solve the data association problem is to pick and match leandmarks with measurements using a nearest neighbor algorithm.
+One way to address and solve the data association problem is to pick and match leandmarks with measurements using a **nearest neighbor algorithm**.
 The idea behind this approach, is to match the closest measurement as a correct match for landmarks in the map.

 4. Update step

 At this stage the measurements come into play.
-Instead of affecting directly the prediction of the state of the car, measurements are used to determine the weight of each particle.
-Intuitively the weight of a particle is a measure of important of that particle or put it another way a measure of how much that particle represents the true estimated position of the car.
-In this project the weight of each particle is updated using a Multivariate Gaussian probability density function for each measurement.
+Instead of affecting directly the prediction of the state of the car, measurements are used to determine the **weight** of each particle.
+Intuitively, the weight of a particle is a measure of importance of that particle, or put it another way, a measure of how much that particle represents the estimated position of the car.
+In this project the weight of each particle is updated using a **Multivariate Gaussian probability density function** for each measurement.
 So, each particle is used to compute a partial weight against each measurement (using the Gaussian) and then all this partial weights are multiplied to give the weight for the particle.
-This procedre needs to be repeted for all particles.
+This procedure needs to be repeted for all particles.

 5. Resampling

 Once each particle's weight has been updated a resample procedure takes place to select the particles used in the next time step.
 The resampling procedure is driven by the idea of selecting particles to keep in the next iteration, with a probability proportional to each particle's weight.
 As a result of this resampling strategy, particles whose weight is higher have a higher likelihood of `surviving` the sampling procedure and ending up in the set of particles to use in the next step.
-Be carefult, the resampling procedure is a resampling with repetion which means each particle could be picked multiple times and end up in the set of particles to use in the next iteration more than once.
+Be carefult, the resampling procedure is a resampling with repetion, which means each particle could be picked multiple times and end up in the set of particles to use in the next iteration more than once.
 This suggests also that particles whose weight is higher have a higher probability of being selected multiple times during resampling, while particles whose weight is low are very likely `to die` in this process and being discarded.

 6. Estimation error

-To evaulate the accuracy of the Particle Filter its positioning accuracy is measured given the ground truth position of the car.
+To evaulate the accuracy of the Particle Filter its **positioning accuracy** is measured given the ground truth position of the car.
 For the purpose of this project the accuracy is evaluated computing a weighted average error of all particles used by the filter.

 # Running the Code